paritytech/polkadot-hub-app/documentation/pages/framework/configuration.md

 - All users map at `/map`.
 - Map of the hub location on the about page `/about/<hubId>`
 - User location on their profile if they specify that they want to share. `/profile/<userId>`

-## Text templates

-Depending on the configuration of your project you might have certain integrations turned on, e.g. email.
-The app sends default texts when emails are sent.
-You can ovewrite these texts with your customs ones.

-1. Create a folder with the module name in the templates folder , e.g. `./config/templates/guest-invites`
-2. Create a YAML file for the text message.
-We have 3 types of messages: notification (matrix), email, text (error messages).
-E.g. `email.yml`
-3. Look up the email message key [here](https://github.com/paritytech/polkadot-hub-app/blob/master/src/integrations/email-smtp/README.md#guest-invites).
-4. Add your custom message to yml file.
-[See example here](https://github.com/paritytech/polkadot-hub-app/blob/master/src/modules/guest-invites/templates/email.yaml)